ZJU-FAST-Lab/VertexEnumeration3D/README.md

 Only one function is needed.

-     bool geoutils::enumerateVs(const Eigen::MatrixXd &hPoly,
+     bool geoutils::enumerateVs(const Eigen::MatrixX4d &hPoly,
                                 Eigen::MatrixXd &vPoly);

 Inputs:

     hPoly:
-        An Eigen matrix with size 6*N. N is the number of halfspaces.
-The i-th column is a (normal^T, point^T)^T where n is a 3D outter normal vector (normalized) and point a 3D point on the plane.

-        The i-th halfspace is normal^T(x - point) <= 0.
+        An Eigen matrix with size N*4.
+N is the number of halfspaces.
+The i-th row is (h0, h1, h2, h3) defining a halfspace as h0*x + h1*y + h2*z + h3 <= 0.

         An 3D polytope is defined by the halfspace intersection, thus an arbitrary number of redundant halfspaces is acceptable.